How to Craft a Company Alcohol Policy

 High physical demands or risk of injury

 For companies with both urban and suburban offices, or where the nature of work performed is diverse, enforcing disparate policies isn’t advisable.
 Instead of creating a culture of perceived “haves and have nots,” adopt a policy that either limits drinking to special company events (like a holiday party) or within narrow windows of the week.
 If you worry that not offering alcohol makes you a less competitive recruiter, don’t—a 2017 Namely survey found that U.S. workers valued benefits, time off, and other perks well ahead of company happy hours.
 You’ll find there are other generous, more creative perks that incur less liability but still boost employee engagement and employee experience.

 Serving Alcohol at Office Holiday Parties and Happy Hours

-According to a Society for Human Resources (SHRM) survey, nearly 60 percent of businesses serve alcohol at their holiday or year-end parties.
+According to a Society for Human Resources (SHRM) survey, nearly 60 percent of businesses serve alcohol at their year-end or holiday parties.
 And when it comes to these high-risk events, there’s one near-certainty: the day after is bound to be interesting for HR.

 Thankfully, company parties don’t have to lead to serious HR headaches.
 There are a number of tried-and-true strategies that planners can leverage to lessen the risks.
 Budget permitting, the most effective tactic might be to allow employees to invite a significant other or spouse.
 Doing so has the potential to curb overindulgence and dissuade participants engaging in unfortunate (or embarrassing) behavior.
 It might also discourage attendees from extending the night by attending an after-party—the type of event which should almost certainly not be company-sponsored.